marcpaterno/spack_retreat/plan-for-standard-builds.md

    The LArSoft collaboration and the SciSoft team will together decide on compilers to be supported.

 3. A Spack environment will be created corresponding to each standard build of a suite.
-   Users of the standard builds will be able to use `spack env activate` (or the alias, `spacktivate`) to activate the standard environment, and also build their software against that standard environment
+   Users of the standard builds will be able to use `spack env activate` (or the alias, `spacktivate`) to activate the standard environment, and also build their software against that standard environment.
    Users of the standard builds can also do development with Spack MPD, which does not require activation of the environment.
    Users who are developing all or part of LArSoft itself will be able to set up the standard environment, then build the relevant parts of LArSoft in addition to their own experiment's software stack.